-Australian Open: Federer hitting right notes
+Federer hitting right notes at Australian Open

 Story highlights

-- Federer looking sharp at midway point of Australian Open
+- Federer looking sharp at Australian Open

-- The Swiss is bidding for a first grand slam title since 2012
+- Hasn't won grand slam title since 2012

 Melbourne (CNN)Last year Roger Federer was named the top athlete brand in the world by Forbes, and Time magazine once included the Switzerland native in its list of the top 100 people transforming the world.

-Don't expect Federer -- as versatile as he is -- to be making the Billboard charts anytime soon, though.
+If he's transcended tennis in so many ways don't expect Federer -- as versatile as he is -- to be making the Billboard charts anytime soon, though.

-Federer posted a video on Twitter last week of himself and fellow pros Grigor Dimitrov and Tommy Haas singing Chicago's smash hit, "Hard to say I'm sorry" with the song's co-writer David Foster on piano -- Foster is Haas' father-in law.
+Federer posted a video on Twitter last week of himself and fellow pros Grigor Dimitrov and Tommy Haas singing Chicago's smash hit "Hard to say I'm sorry" with the song's co-writer David Foster on piano -- Foster is Haas' father-in law.

-He was queried about the impromptu concert by Jim Courier during a light-hearted, on-court interview Sunday.
+He was queried about the impromptu concert by Jim Courier during a lighthearted, on-court interview Sunday after Federer's five-set victory over Kei Nishikori at the Australian Open.

-"I think I found a weakness in you," the retired four-time grand slam winner began.
+"I think I found a weakness in you," the retired four-time grand slam winner said.

-"I thought it was terrible acoustics in that room," Federer countered, drawing laughs from his adoring public at Rod Laver Arena.
+"I thought it was terrible acoustics in that room," Federer countered, drawing laughs from his adoring public at Melbourne's Rod Laver Arena.
 "I thought Tommy saved us.
 He sang the song many, many times.

 "And Grigor, I think he just looks good.
-His voice is terrible," smiled Federer, referring to his pal, the former boyfriend of Maria Sharapova and Serena Williams.
+His voice is terrible," smiled Federer, referring to his pal, the former boyfriend of Maria Sharapova and Serena Williams -- and a player who early in his career was dubbed "Baby Federer."

-Federer's vocal skills may be up for debate but nothing's wrong with his tennis at the midway point of the Australian Open.
+If Federer's vocal skills may be up for debate there's nothing's wrong with his tennis at the midway point of the season's opening grand slam.

 Indeed many could pose the question: Did Federer, a veteran of veterans at 35, really miss the last six months of 2016?

-Rusty in his first two rounds at Melbourne Park, he has turned into the Federer of a decade ago when in his heyday.
+Rusty in his first two rounds on the hard courts at Melbourne Park, he has turned into the Federer of a decade ago when in his heyday.

-The 17-time grand slam champion began his charge by toying with 10th-ranked Tomas Berdych in the third round in a mere hour-and-a-half, before edging fifth-ranked Kei Nishikori in five sets in a high-quality encounter littered with flashy winners.
+The 17-time grand slam champion began his charge by toying with 10th-ranked Tomas Berdych in the third round in a mere hour and a half, before edging fifth seed Nishikori in five sets in a high-quality encounter littered with flashy winners.

 A 'free tennis lesson'

-"The first two rounds he didn't play well but against Tomas it was like a tennis lesson," Berdych's ever colorful coach, 2001 Wimbledon winner Goran Ivanisevic, said during a legends gathering at Melbourne Park on Monday.
+"The first two rounds he didn't play well but against Tomas it was like a tennis lesson," the Czech's ever colorful coach, 2001 Wimbledon winner Goran Ivanisevic, said during a legends gathering at Melbourne Park on Monday.
 "A free tennis lesson on center court.
 Too many people watching."

 On paper both results were upsets, since Federer's long layoff as he recovered from a knee injury saw his ranking drop from third in July to its current 17th.